Find Cheap Auto Insurance Quotes in Delaware

 How Much Does PIP Insurance Cost in Delaware?

-The cost of personal injury protection insurance in Delaware varies depending on how much coverage you purchase, the deductible you choose and your driving history.
-As you can see from the sample quotes below, the monthly cost of PIP insurance can differ by $57 per month simply by changing your policy's deductible, or the amount of money you'd pay before receiving benefits.
+The cost of personal injury protection insurance in Delaware varies depending on how much coverage you purchase, the deductible and your driving history.
+As you can see from the sample quotes below, the monthly cost of PIP insurance can differ by $57 per month simply by changing the deductible, the amount of money you'd pay before receiving benefits.

 |$15,000/$30,000 PIP Limit||$69||$64||$60||$43|

 Some insurance companies in Delaware offer high PIP deductibles, up to $15,000, which would essentially nullify your PIP benefits.
 While these policies will be significantly less expensive, they should only be considered if you're confident in your ability to pay the full amount of the deductible in an emergency situation.
 Otherwise, you'll be left with significant medical costs and may not have coverage to help pay for them, meaning you're likely to incur debts.